DimitriPalmer22/Relapse-Code-Documentation/_temp/03-15 Game Architecture with Scriptable Objects.md

 - Test any single piece in isolation
 - The more editability we have, the more we can have debug views and features.
 - Never consider some feature done until you have some plan for how you're going to debug it.

+# Scriptable Object Basics
+- Serializable data container class
+- saved as .asset files OR can be instantiated at runtime without an asset
+	- Also, you can save multiple instances of a scriptable object into a single asset file.

+## Simple Use Cases
+- Game config file
+- Inventory
+- Enemy Stats
+-